-- Rule 1: A student must include in his General Studies programme at least one subject from each of the Groups A and B. - Rule 2: A student may not count in his General Studies programme both a General Studies subject and the corresponding Arts subject. - Rule 3: A student may not substitute an Arts subject for one or more General Studies subjects, if the Arts subject or a similar subject is taken as a part of the normal programme in the degree course in which he is enrolled; but, when one of these subjects has already been passed, he may be granted permission to substitute a subject at a higher level in the same discipline.
+- Rule 1: A student may not count in his General Studies programme both a General Studies subject and the corresponding Arts subject. - Rule 2: A student may not substitute an Arts subject for one or more General Studies subjects, if the Arts subject or a similar subject is taken as a part of the normal programme in the degree course in which he is enrolled; but, when one of these subjects has already been passed, he may be granted permission to substitute a subject at a higher level in the same discipline.